ept/blog/src/_posts/2025-12-08-ai-formal-verification.md

 three things taken together mean formal verification is likely to go mainstream in the foreseeable future.
 I suspect that soon the limiting factor will not be the technology, but the culture change required for people to realise that formal methods have become viable in practice.

+**Update:** [This paper](https://arxiv.org/abs/2509.22908) from September 2025 coins the term "vericoding" (in contrast to "vibecoding") to describe using LLMs to generate formally verified code, and presents some benchmark results for several languages.